The Dark Side of the Moon Redux: Content

 The Dark Side of the Moon Redux features no other members of Pink Floyd, and was recorded with musicians including Gus Seyffert, Joey Waronker, Jonathan Wilson, Jon Carin, Johnny Shepherd, Azniv Korkejian (Bedouine), Via Mardot, Gabe Noel, and Robert Walter.
 It features spoken-word sections and no guitar solos, to "bring out the heart and soul of the album musically and spiritually".
 The new version of "Speak to Me" includes Waters' recitation of his lyrics from the 1972 Pink Floyd track "Free Four".

-Waters intended it as a tribute to the original album rather than a replacement, and a way to readdress its political statements.
+Waters intended Redux as a tribute to the original album rather than a replacement, and a way to readdress its political statements.
 He said: "The new recording is more reflective I think, and it's more indicative of what the concept of the record was."
 The Pink Floyd drummer, Nick Mason, said Redux was "absolutely brilliant ...
 It's not anything that would be a spoiler for the original at all, it's an interesting add-on to the thing."
 He supported the concept of revisiting and developing existing work.

 Release

 Waters announced The Dark Side of the Moon Redux on 21 July 2023, alongside a digital single, "Money".
 On 24 August, he released the second single, "Time", followed by the double A-side single "Speak to Me" / "Breathe" on 21 September.
 In October, Waters held two concerts at the London Palladium, where he performed The Dark Side of the Moon Redux, spoke on topics such as Julian Assange and read from his unpublished memoir.

 A deluxe version was released on 14 March 2025.
-It contains the original album, vinyls for the three singles that were released in promotion of the record, a new single ("Us and Them"), and a live performance of the entire album on vinyl and CD.
+It contains the album, its three promotional singles on vinyl, a new single ("Us and Them"), and a live performance of the album on vinyl and CD.